 Why exactly do we hide these thoughts from each other?
 It’s often out of fear.
 Fear of being considered a bad mom, fear of people thinking they should take our babies away, or even fear of your partner questioning your parenting.

 Have you ever caught yourself having these thoughts of motherhood?
 I hate this.
 I can’t do this.
 Why did I do this?
 I can’t do this anymore!
 Chances are, so has every other mom out there.
 Even the ones with the ‘easy babies’.
+Understanding the common reasons babies cry, such as hunger, fatigue, or the need for interaction, can help you feel more prepared and less isolated.

 So step number 1; stop hiding your frustrations.
 The first time I actually admitted to another mom that there were days I really wanted to harm my daughter, I will never forget the look of relief on her face.
 And the ‘YESSS’ that very quickly escaped her mouth.